 The use of SaaS provides considerable flexibility and keeps your ERP running fast!
 Software vendors like Microsoft automatically configure their SaaS environments based on usage to ensure the optimal performance for customers.
 Depending on the SaaS license, users can change the plan and usage as their needs change.
 This could mean adding seasonal employees or reducing user counts as needed.
 Many solutions like Acumatica Cloud ERP make it super easy to add-on additional modules as companies' business requirements change.

 Users can easily access their SaaS from anywhere there is Internet access and from any device.
 There's no need for any complicated software installations, and it's not necessary to access a virtual private network (VPN).
 This feature is especially convenient for companies that have multiple offices using the same software or those that employ remote workers.

 5. Choosing When to Upgrade

 Regardless of the software solution you are running, you do not want someone telling you when you have to upgrade.
 And regardless of what a software salesperson tells you about automatic upgrades, it is always best practice to test a software upgrade before moving it to production.
-What SaaS does do is help alleviate this process by keeping most custom code outside the core vendor code.
+What SaaS does is help alleviate this process by keeping most custom code outside the core vendor code.
 This approach ensures development is done outside the SaaS codeset.
-The custom work still appears seamless to the end user.
-Three software vendors that we develop custom software for are
+The custom work still appears seamless to the end-user.
+Three software vendors that we develop custom software for are:

 - Dynamics 365 Finance and Operations